Creating a Culture of Citizenship > Our Workplace Employee Learning and Development

 The GLP not only has helped us to bring new GMs on board faster and more effectively, but also has resulted in the creation of strong global networks of GLP alumni.
 GLP graduates routinely reach out and connect with their former classmates to share ideas, gain insights and explore new ideas.
 By including promising GM candidates in the GLP training, Abbott can make sure those candidates are well prepared to assume the responsibilities of the GM role when a suitable position becomes available.
 Additionally, the strong alumni connections enable deep trust and shared organizational understanding at some of the highest levels of management in our company.

 At the most senior level, our Executive Compass program consists of a week-long intensive training delivered by some of the top 20 leaders in our company.
 Executive Compass provides new senior managers with a deep dive into Abbott strategy and challenges them to think through a broad range of scenarios affecting stakeholders and customers.
 Participants engage in a series of intense case studies that help hone their decision-making skills and prepare them for the day-to-day challenges of working in senior management.
 Executive Compass also focuses on building the talent pipeline.
-In the past seven years, more than 500 divisional vice presidents and general managers of our Large Business Units (LBUs) have graduated from the Executive Compass program (and its precursor, Leadership Forum), which we view as the capstone of our leadership development series.
+In the past eight years, more than 500 divisional vice presidents and general managers of our Large Business Units (LBUs) have graduated from the Executive Compass program (and its precursor, Leadership Forum), which we view as the capstone of our leadership development series.